A compact symmetric radio source born at one-tenth the current age of the Universe: Results

-We also collected the data points from the NED database based on their availability.
-Two data points obtained from the latest VLA/VLASS and ASKAP/RACS are also added to the plot.
-Although these observations were made at different epochs, frequencies, and resolutions, the radio spectrum still provides valuable information given that the flux density of this source is concentrated on the parsec scale (Section \ref{sec:mor}) and has no significant variability (Section \ref{sec:var}).
-As with the RATAN-600 data, the NED spectrum also shows a turnover around 1 GHz.
-We fit all data points from the NED and RATAN-600, and obtained the parameters: $F_{\rm m}=724 \pm 12$ mJy, $\nu_{\rm m}=1.9\pm0.1$ GHz, $\alpha_{\rm thick}=2.8\pm0.4$, $\alpha=-0.34\pm0.03$ and $\tau_{\rm m}\approx0.22$.
-The difference is that the peak frequency and peak flux density of RATAN-600 spectrum are higher than those of the all-data spectrum.
-Compared to the RATAN-600 spectra, the shape of the low-frequency section of the all-data spectrum is better fitted due to more data points at 0.33, 0.888, 1, and 1.4 GHz.
-The optically thick spectral index $\alpha_{\rm thick} = 2.8$ is larger than $\alpha_{\rm SSA} = 2.5$ of the synchrotron self-absorption spectrum, likely due to that the low-frequency absorbed spectrum results from a mixture of SSA and free-free absorption (FFA).
-Future observational studies of the content and distribution of ionised gas in \obj\ will help to determine whether the host galaxy contains significant amounts of ionised gas that is responsible for the FFA and spatially correlated with the jet, and whether the gas ionisation results from the jet-ISM interactions.
-The latter point can also be explored from VLBI polarimetric observations if the collisions between the jet and massive clouds occur at the terminal hotspots or internal hotspots \citep{2020NatCo..11..143A}.
-The optically thin part of the NED spectrum is not very steep, suggesting that fresh relativistic electrons are continuously injected into the jets and radio lobes from the central AGN.
-This also implies that the radio structure is in its early evolutionary stage and is still growing (see also the same conclusion from the jet proper motion analysis in Section \ref{sec:pm}).
+In Figure~\ref{fig:spec}-b, we collected the data points from the NED database based on their availability (see Table \ref{tab:sed}).
+Two data points obtained from the latest VLA/VLASS and ASKAP/RACS observations are also added to the plot.
+The mean values at every RATAN-600 frequencies are also added (Table~\ref{tab:sed}).
+Although these observations were made at different epochs and resolutions, the overall radio spectrum still provides useful information given that the flux density of this source is concentrated on the parsec scale and has no rapid and significant variability (Section \ref{sec:var}).
+Compared to the RATAN spectra, the shape of the low-frequency section of the NED spectrum is more strongly constrained due to the fact that there are more data points below 2 GHz (i.e., at 0.33, 0.888, 1, and 1.4 GHz).
+This results in the NED spectrum has a higher optically thick spectral index $\alpha_{\rm thick}$ and a lower $\nu_{\rm m}$ than the fits in Figure~\ref{fig:spec}-a.